-First Homes exception site proposals that are suitable for first time buyers which are outside of the settlement boundary will be permitted where:
+First Homes exception site proposals that are suitable for first time buyers which are outside of the settlement boundary and not within the Broads Authority Area will be supported where:

 - a.
 The proposal would help to meet a demonstrable local housing need; - b.
-It is situated within 50m of the settlement boundary; and - c.
-The proposal will enable future occupants to access local services and facilities using sustainable means of transport, such as walking, that is safe and convenient.
+It is situated adjacent to the existing settlement; - c.
+The proposal will enable future occupants to access local services and facilities using sustainable means of transport, such as walking, that is safe and convenient; and - d.
+If it is situated within the setting of the Broads Authority area it must be located and designed to avoid or minimise impact on the designated area.